MarciaFSVital/MasterThesisCode/README.md

 - *get_PPIs.ipynb*: this Python notebook covers Results and Discussion section 3.1.
 - *preprocessing.ipynb*: this Python notebook covers Results and Discussion section 3.1.
 - *driver_neighbours_analysis.ipynb*: this Python notebook covers Results and Discussion section 3.2 and subsection 3.2.1.
+- *neighbour_analysis.ipynb*: this Python notebook covers Results and Discussion section 3.3 and subsections 3.3.1 - 3.3.6.
-- *DINTs_analysis.ipynb*: this Python notebook covers …
+- *driver_analysis.ipynb*: this Python notebook covers Results and Discussion section 3.4 and subsections 3.4.1 - 3.4.3.
 - *fishers_enrichment.R*: this R script covers …
 - *machine_learning.ipynb*: this Python notebook covers Results and Discussion section 3.5 and subsections 3.5.1 - 3.5.2.